 Topping Off Garlic and Olive Oil Pasta

 Oh, and last, but certainly not least?
-The secret to a truly indulgent aglio e olio (aka pasta with olive oil and garlic in Italian) is a drizzling of extra fresh olive oil at the end to highlight the high-quality olive oil that is a must for this recipe.
+The secret to a truly indulgent aglio e olio is a generous drizzle of extra fresh olive oil at the end to highlight the high-quality olive oil that is a MUST for this recipe.
 Now enjoy!

 What to Serve With Olive Oil Pasta?

 With a simple dish like this garlic and olive oil pasta, you might be tempted to go a little upscale with the sides.
 Resist the urge!
-A simple salad, some crusty garlic bread, and a glass of white wine are all you need for a magnifico meal.
+A simple salad, some quick & easy garlic bread, and a glass of white wine are all you need for a magnifico meal.

 - This easy Italian chopped salad recipe features just 4 ingredients: romaine lettuce, radicchio, cannellini beans, and sun-dried tomatoes.
 Dressed with a simple red wine vinaigrette, it’s a tasty & quick side dish!

-- This easy homemade garlic bread instantly elevates any meal.
+- And this homemade garlic bread instantly elevates any meal.
 Made with just 5 ingredients, you can have it on the table in just about 15 minutes!

 P.S.
 If you love the ease of this olive oil and garlic pasta sauce, I think you’ll also adore this super simple cream cheese pasta sauce!